Mega Truck Racing and Bearfest Concert 2026 in Cochrane, Ontario: Everything You Need to Know

 Tickets: On Sale Now!

-Cochrane is home to one of Canada's most iconic wildlife sanctuary stories, and this August it's adding a new chapter.
-The inaugural Mega Truck Racing and Bearfest Concert brings two days of ATV, side-by-side, and monster truck racing to the Snow Dump site on Chalmers Street on August 29–30, 2026, with proceeds supporting the Cochrane Polar Bear Habitat.
+This August, Cochrane, Ontario's inaugural Mega Truck Racing and Bearfest Concert brings two days of ATV, side-by-side, and mega truck racing to the Snow Dump site on Chalmers Street on August 29–30, 2026.
 After the racing wraps each day, the site turns into a concert venue headlined by Northern Ontario country artist Larry Berrio.

 Here's what you need to know before you go.